Greenstand/treetracker-infrastructure/docs/aws-ml-pipeline-backup/index.md

 - **Region:** Europe (Frankfurt)
 - **Cost class:** Glacier Instant Retrieval.
 This is cheap, long-term storage.
 You can still read it right away when you need it.
 - **How long we keep it:** forever, unless we decide otherwise later.
-- **Protection:** the bucket blocks public access, blocks accidental deletion with a policy, and forces secure (HTTPS) connections.
+- **Protection:** the bucket blocks public access, blocks accidental deletion with a policy, keeps a version history of every file, and forces secure (HTTPS) connections.

 We save the data as **normal files** (for example a database dump file, or a compressed folder).
 This means the files do not depend on the old AWS service.
 We can restore them anywhere.